BroadcastFeed/BroadcastFeed/README.md

 - Client
 - Server

-Into the both directories, there are a CMakeList Files, then you can build the both projects as well:
+There is a CMakeLists.txt file in each of the directories, you can build each project as so:
 ```bash
  > .../client/
  cmake .